 So now, let's just say that we did drink a little more too much and now we're feeling the effects the next day.
 What do we do?
 Here are some tips to naturally beat a hangover.

 How to Naturally Beat a Hangover

 Just as I stated above, it is so, so important to stay hydrated after a night of drinking.
-Alcohol is a diuretic which depletes your body of water and causes dehydration, so to counteract how you're feeling, DRINK UP!
+Alcohol is a diuretic that depletes your body of water and causes dehydration, so to counteract how you're feeling, DRINK UP!
 I suggest drinking at least 32oz of water upon rising and continuing to drink as much water and herbal tea as you can throughout the day.
 You'll be helping your liver and kidneys, and you'll feel much better in the process.

 2. Supplement Appropriately

 Alcohol depletes some important vitamins, so I recommend taking supplements when you wake up the next day (even better would be to take them before a night of drinking as well as the next morning).
-The vitamin levels that get most affected by alcohol are A, C, D, E and K, as well as nearly all B complex vitamins.
+The vitamin levels that get most affected by alcohol are A, C, D, E, and K, as well as nearly all B complex vitamins.
 My suggestion?
 Take a high-quality multivitamin, as well as a b-complex vitamin (if you don't have a B-complex, definitely take a B-12).
-Other supplements I suggest taking: chlorella, turmeric and D3.
+Other supplements I suggest taking: chlorella, turmeric, and D3.

 3. Drink a “Morning After” Elixir